mpv-player/mpv/DOCS/man/mpv.rst

     in default configuration will use ``/usr/local/etc/mpv/`` as config directory, while most Linux distributions will set it to ``/etc/mpv/``).

+``~/.config/mpv``
+    The standard configuration directory.
+This can be overridden by environment variables, in ascending order:

+    :1: If ``$XDG_CONFIG_HOME`` is set, then the derived configuration directory will be ``$XDG_CONFIG_HOME/mpv``.
+    :2: If ``$MPV_HOME`` is set, then the derived configuration directory will be ``$MPV_HOME``.

+    If this directory, nor the original configuration directory (see below) do not exist, mpv tries to create this directory automatically.

+``~/.mpv/``
+    The original (pre 0.5.0) configuration directory.
+It will continue to be read if present.

+    If both this directory and the standard configuration directory are present, configuration will be read from both with the standard configuration directory content taking precedence.
+However, you should fully migrate to the standard directory and a warning will be shown in this situation.

 ``~/.config/mpv/mpv.conf``
     mpv user settings (see `CONFIGURATION FILES`_ section)